Holy Name of Jesus Cathedral (Raleigh, North Carolina): Nave and transepts

-The baptismal font is located at the western end of the Nave, on the axis of symmetry.
-The basin of the font measures 6 feet in diameter, and the element was designed by the architect and fabricated along with the balance of the liturgical furnishings.
-It is solid Bianco Carrara C marble and stands atop an octagonal marble flooring pattern of Bardiglio Nuvolato, arranged so that the natural veins of the marble appears to radiate from the font, representing the flow of water.
+The baptismal font is located at the western end of the nave.
+The font basin is 6 ft in diameter and is constructed of solid Bianco Carrara C marble.
+The baptismal font stands atop an octagonal marble flooring made of Bardiglio Nuvolato marble.
+It is arranged so that the natural veins of the marble appear to radiate from the font, representing the flow of water.